KauzClay/docs-tap/scst-store/ingress.hbs.md

 # Ingress support for Supply Chain Security Tools - Store

-This topic describes how to configure ingress for Supply Chain Security Tools (SCST) - Store.
+This topic tells you how to configure ingress for Supply Chain Security Tools (SCST) - Store.

 ## Ingress configuration

-Supply Chain Security Tools (SCST) - Store has ingress support by using Contour's HTTPProxy resources.
+SCST - Store has ingress support by using the Contour HTTPProxy resources.
 To enable ingress support, a Contour installation must be available in the cluster.

 To change ingress configuration, edit your `tap-values.yaml` when you install a Tanzu Application Platform profile.
 When you configure the `shared.ingress_domain` property, SCST - Store automatically uses that setting.

-Alternatively, you can customize SCST - Store's configuration under the `metadata_store` property.
+Alternatively, you can customize the SCST - Store configuration under the `metadata_store` property.
 Under `metadata_store`, there are two values to configure the proxy:

 - `ingress_enabled`
 - `ingress_domain`

-This is an example snippet in a `tap-values.yaml`:
+This is an example snippet in `tap-values.yaml`:

 ```yaml
 ...